BioBoost/object-oriented-programming-using-java/starting_in_java/readme.md

 * `boolean`: The boolean data type has only two possible values: `true` and `false`.
 Use this data type for simple flags that track true/false conditions.
 This data type represents one bit of information, but its "size" isn't something that's precisely defined.

 * `char`: The char data type is a single 16-bit Unicode character.
 It has a minimum value of 0 and a maximum value of 65,535 inclusive.

+> #### Warning::String is not a primitive datatype
+>
+>  Note that String is not listed above as a primitive datatype.
+That is because Strings are actually objects.
+More on this later.

 Examples of variable declarations of different data types: